 Will the additions visually dominate the heritage item?
 How has this been minimised?
 The listed buildings are located at the high point of the overall site, dominating the ridge, and addressing Victoria Street to the east and Seaview Street to the south.
 The Concept Plan creates generous garden spaces within the site and increases the separation between the Chapel and the buildings to the north.
 The Building Height and Setback Principles contained in the Concept Plan ensure the heritage buildings, Glentworth House and Chapel, will not be dominated by future development.
-By continuing the process of consolidation, and upgrading of the retirement village as a whole, the project will contribute to the long-term social, historical and symbolic significance of the heritage listed buildings as the focus of the Cardinal Freeman Village.
-As the height of the buildings in the Care Precinct is less than that of those in the Village Green and Garden Precincts, separating them from the Chapel and Glentworth House, they will not dominate these heritage items.
+By continuing the process of consolidation, and upgrading of the retirement village as a whole, the project will contribute to the long-term social, historical and symbolic significance of the heritage listed buildings as the focus of the Cardinal The Village Green development proposal is consistent with the building heights and setbacks of the Concept Plan which were established to retain the visual domination of the Chapel.
 Will the public, and users of the item, still be able to view and appreciate its significance?
+Freeman Village.
 There will be no adverse effect on, or diminution of, the public's ability to view and appreciate the significance and settings of the listed buildings within the Cardinal Freeman Village site.
 These buildings are located at the high point of the overall site, dominating the ridge, and addressing Victoria Street to the east and Seaview Street to the south.
 Their presence within the streetscape will not be challenged or threatened by the development proposed in this Concept Plan.
+The proposed development of the Village Green Precinct creates a new community open space to the north of the Chapel that will enhance the ability for appreciation of its significance.

-3 .3.3 Evaluation Against the Guidelines of the Heritage
+3.3.4 Evaluation Against the Guidelines of the Heritage Management Strategy

-Management Strategy The Cardinal Freeman Village Heritage Management Strategy (Graham Brooks and Associates, 2009) contains guidelines for the future development of the site to ensure the significance of the listed items within the site, and in the surrounding locality, is retained.
+The Cardinal Freeman Village Heritage Management Strategy (Graham Brooks and Associates, 2009) contains guidelines for the future development of the site to ensure the significance of the listed items within the site, and in the surrounding locality, is retained.
 An overview of these guidelines is contained in the table below.